dynamsoft-docs/capture-vision-docs-mobile/introduction/introduction.md

 ### Label Recognizing

-Powered by <a href = "https://www.dynamsoft.com/label-recognition/overview/" target="_blank">`DynamsoftLabelRecognizer`</a> algorithm, DCV is able to extract text areas from an image and recognize the extracted characters.
+The label recognizing feature of DCV is designed to extract text areas from an image and recognize the extracted characters.
 Different from the traditional OCR, DLR algorithm is specified on the symbolized text areas such as:

 - Price tags
 - Inventory labels